susam/inwee/README.md

      With the above command, the text is sent to #test channel even when this channel is not in the current buffer.

-  4. Send text or commands from a file by specifying the path to the file as an argument.
+  6. Send text or commands from a file by specifying the path to the file as an argument.

-        inwee commands.txt
+        inwee input.txt

      The file may contain one or more lines of text or commands.
 Blank lines, lines that consist only of whitespace characters and lines